madmag77/wirl/README.md

 - **Run details** with **inputs/outputs per node**, timestamps, durations, retry counts.
 - **Checkpoints** at every node allow precise **resume** and **retry**.

+### **Workflow triggers & scheduler**

+- **Data model**: persisted in Postgres via `workflow_triggers` (see `apps/backend/backend/models.py`).
+- **API**: CRUD endpoints under `/workflow-triggers` in `apps/backend/backend/main.py` expose trigger management to the UI.
+- **Scheduler**: `apps/backend/backend/scheduler.py` runs inside the FastAPI process, polling for due triggers and enqueueing runs.
+- **Duplicate protection**: the scheduler locks each due trigger row with `SELECT ...
+FOR UPDATE SKIP LOCKED`, refreshes `next_run_at`, and aligns cron evaluation to the prior fire time so the same trigger cannot be enqueued twice within the same minute even if multiple pollers overlap.
+- **UI**: React components in `apps/frontend/src/components/WorkflowTriggersTable.jsx` allow creating, editing, pausing, and deleting triggers alongside manual runs.
+- **Workers**: no change required; they keep polling the `workflow_runs` queue and execute runs spawned by triggers.

 ### **HITL (Human‑in‑the‑Loop)**

 - Declare a checkpoint with hitl { correlation: "...", timeout: "..." }.
 Those parameters are not being used and preserved for future implementation.